 JIGS AND FIXTURES

 “This is especially valuable for jobs that are repeated every three to six months.
-I’ve reprogramd those in Edgecam rather than continue to use our old CAM software package on them.
+I’ve reprogrammed those in EDGECAM rather than continue to use our old CAM software package on them.
 Plus, all the roughing cycles have been up to 20 per cent faster.”

 He says Waveform is also extending cutting tool life – in some cases doubling it.
 “By ramping up feed and speed rates it would seem that the tools are being used harder, but that’s not the case.
 Because we’re using the full flute length on the depth of the cut, we don’t get localised wear.
 We’re also using smaller diameter tools, so it’s reducing our tooling costs all round.”